aabasimel/airbnb-clone-project/README.md

 ## 🔒 API Security

-Securing the backend APIs is a critical aspect of the StayBnB project to protect sensitive data, prevent abuse, and ensure a safe experience for all users.
+Securing the backend APIs is a critical aspect of the Lodgio project to protect sensitive data, prevent abuse, and ensure a safe experience for all users.

 ### 🔹 Authentication
 - **Implementation**: Use JWT (JSON Web Tokens) or OAuth2 for secure login and session management.